rovast/awesome-stars/README.md

 *   [wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-IceFireDB](https://github.com/wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-IceFireDB) -
 *   [aquasecurity/tracee](https://github.com/aquasecurity/tracee) - Linux Runtime Security and Forensics using eBPF
 *   [kitasuke/monkey-go](https://github.com/kitasuke/monkey-go) - "Writing An Interpreter in Go" and "Wring A Compiler in Go"
-*   [bytedance/Elkeid](https://github.com/bytedance/Elkeid) - Elkeid is a Cloud-Native Host-Based Intrusion Detection solution project to provide next-generation Threat Detection and Behavior Audition with modern architecture.
+*   [bytedance/Elkeid](https://github.com/bytedance/Elkeid) - Elkeid is an open source solution that can meet the security requirements of various workloads such as hosts, containers and K8s, and serverless.
+It is derived from ByteDance's internal best practices.
 *   [manishmeganathan/peerchat](https://github.com/manishmeganathan/peerchat) - A terminal-based P2P chat application using libp2p and Golang that uses a Kademlia DHT and the IPFS network for peer discovery and routing
 *   [ztalab/zaca-sdk](https://github.com/ztalab/zaca-sdk) - Zaca system is equipped with Ca SDK, which can automatically apply for certificates, rotate certificates, and support OCSP verification
 *   [wujunwei/docker-registry-client](https://github.com/wujunwei/docker-registry-client) - An API client for the V2 Docker Registry API.  (copy form heroku / docker-registry-client and fix some bug add support for multiply manifest)